martinghunt/ziplign/paper/paper.md

 multi-sequence genomes are not supported out of the box, and alignment details including SNPs and small insertions/deletions are not shown.
 Mauve is simple to run but it only shows unique synteny/collinear blocks between genomes, meaning that repeats may not be shown.
-We tested this using a single contig 1000bp genome compared to a genome comprising two copies of the same contig, where Mauve showed no matches (also tested again using a 10,000bp contig).
+We tested this using a 1000bp randomly generated sequence sampled uniformly from A,C,G,T characters, comparing it to a second contig comprising two identical copies of the first 1000bp sequence, and Mauve showed no matches
+(also tested again using a 10,000bp sequence).

 Here we introduce Ziplign, which fills the need for an easy-to-install and simple-to-use genome comparison tool.
 It is heavily inspired by ACT, with a